 2. Prepare Your Ingredients

 Secondly, prepare well by buying all your ingredients beforehand in bulk.
-Decide whether you want to cut up vegetables or other ingredients the day before to save time during your bulk cooking session.
+Decide whether you want to cut up vegetables or cook pasta the day before to save time during your bulk cooking session.

 Make sure you have suitable freezer containers or bags available to use and in the required quantity.

-3. Organize Your Freezer Meals With Your Own Printable Freezer Bag Labels:
+3. Organize Your Freezer Meals With Printable Freezer Meal Labels

 4. Cook Together